A vibrant herb compound butter with lemon and chives, good on fish, steak, eggs, you name it. It's citrusy, salty, and ready in five minutes.

 Chive Butter

-A vibrant herb compound butter with lemon and chives that instantly upgrades anything it touches-fish, steak, eggs, you name it.
+A vibrant herb compound butter with lemon and chives, great on fish, steak, or eggs.
 It's citrusy, salty, and full of spring energy.

 Leave a Reply